Liqwid-Labs/agora/README.md

 You can find help, more information and ongoing discusion about the project here:

 - The [Agora & Liqwid Libs Discord](https://discord.gg/yGkjxrYueB) - Most Agora discussion happens here.
+- Specs, issues, and project-management-related information is tracked on [Notion](https://www.notion.so/liqwid)